 Q. How do I contact my local conservation district?

 A. The entire state of South Dakota is included in a conservation district.
 Most conservation districts follow county lines, with only a few exceptions.
 Click here to visit the South Dakota Association of Conservation Districts site where you will find a map of South Dakota with each of the conservation districts outlined.
-Simply click inside the appropriate district to be taken to that district's website with contact information including mailing address, office phone number and a list of the district supervisors and employees.
+Contact information is available as well.

 Q. Where can I find information on grants that are available?